Skip to content

 Where Rozie wins today

-• One definition, six idiomatic packages — including the four frameworks with no Cropper.js option at all (Angular, Svelte, Solid, Lit).
-An Angular or Svelte dev today must adopt a different cropping engine (ngx-image-cropper, svelte-easy-crop) with its own API and look; a Solid or Lit dev hand-rolls everything around the raw engine.
+• First-class packages everywhere — including the four with no maintained, mainstream Cropper.js option (Angular's angular-cropperjs last shipped 2023-06; Svelte's only Cropper.js wrapper has negligible adoption; Solid and Lit have nothing).
+An Angular or Svelte dev today adopts a different cropping engine with its own API and look, or a stale wrapper; a Solid or Lit dev hand-rolls everything around the raw engine.
 Rozie hands all four a first-class Cropper.js component.

-• A real two-way crop box on all six — the data model ({ x, y, width, height, rotate, scaleX, scaleY }) reads and drives the crop box, echoed on every crop event and applied via setData with a round-trip guard. react-cropper and vue-cropperjs surface the box via a one-way callback / event; you wire the write-back yourself.
+• A real two-way crop box.
+The data model ({ x, y, width, height, rotate, scaleX, scaleY }) reads and drives the crop box, echoed on every crop event and applied via setData with a round-trip guard. react-cropper and vue-cropperjs surface the box via a one-way callback or event; you wire the write-back yourself.

-• A uniform 27-verb imperative handle (getCroppedCanvas / getCroppedDataURL / rotateBy / zoomBy / scaleX / setAspectRatio / …) grabbed with each framework's native ref — identical on every target, versus "however this wrapper happens to expose the instance" (a .cropper ref property, $refs methods, …).
+• A uniform 27-verb imperative handle (getCroppedCanvas / getCroppedDataURL / rotateBy / zoomBy / scaleX / setAspectRatio / …) grabbed with each framework's native ref.
+It is identical on every target, versus however a given wrapper happens to expose the instance (a .cropper ref property, $refs methods, …).

-• Angular gets a ControlValueAccessor for free — because data is the lone model prop, [(ngModel)]="box" and reactive formControl bindings work out of the box.
-No Cropper.js wrapper offers this today (there isn't one).
+• Angular gets a ControlValueAccessor for free.
+Because data is the lone model prop, [(ngModel)]="box" and reactive formControl bindings work out of the box.
+No Cropper.js wrapper offers this today.

 • getCropper() is always one hop from the raw engine, so the full Cropper.js v1 API is reachable on any target when the curated surface doesn't cover something.